DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/report-billing/gmagpie-offline-install.md

 ## Loading Image from the Installation Package

 You can load the image using either of the following methods.
-It is recommended to choose the chart-syncer method when an image repository already exists in the environment, as it is more efficient and convenient.
+It is recommended to choose the chart-syncer method when an registry already exists in the environment, as it is more efficient and convenient.

-### Synchronizing Images to Image Repository using chart-syncer
+### Synchronize Images to Registry using chart-syncer

 1. Create __load-image.yaml__ .

     !!! note

         All parameters in this YAML file are mandatory.
-You need a private image repository and modify the relevant configurations accordingly.
+You need a private registry and modify the relevant configurations accordingly.

     === "Installed chart repo"